Tres tristes tigres (novel): Summary

 The novel is set in 1958 and centers around three young people within the nightlife of pre-revolutionary Havana.
 It is intentionally written in the Cuban Spanish vernacular.
 It has been described as a book in which language is the protagonist.
 It is a highly experimental, Joycean novel, playful and rich in literary allusions.
 Cabrera Infante intended to do for Cuban Spanish what Mark Twain had done for American English, recording the great variety of its colloquial variations.

 Reception

 In his review for The New York Times, David Gallagher praised the English translation and its humor, calling it "one of the most inventive novels" to come out of Latin America.
+Salman Rushdie said that this is "the most exciting/sexiest/funniest/noisiest/most imaginative/most evocative novel".

 Translations

-The novel has been translated into several languages, including into Japanese by Ryukichi Terao.
-The English translation was written by Donald Gardner and Suzanne Jill Levine and published in 1971 as Three Trapped Tigers.
+The novel has been translated into several languages, including into Japanese by Ryukichi Terao and Chinese by Fan Ye.
+The English translation was written by Donald Gardner and Suzanne Jill Levine in collaboration with Cabrera Infante and published in 1971 as Three Trapped Tigers.

+The Turkish translation was by Seniha Akar, published in 1991 as Kapanda Üç Kaplan, and contained the longest anagram in literary Turkish language.

 Awards

 The novel won the Prix du Meilleur Livre Étranger in 1970, for Albert Bensoussan's translation of the novel into French.
 Bensoussan's translation was published as Trois tristes tigres by Éditions Gallimard in 1970.